Reading time: 4 minutes

 For SMSFs with account-based pensions, the amount supporting the pension must be allocated to a separate account for each member.

 There is still a minimum annual withdrawal that is worked out by multiplying the purchase price of the income stream by your age-based percentage factor.
 In the first year you take the member’s age at the start of the income stream.
 In subsequent years, you take the member’s age on each anniversary of the start day.
-These pensions are not affected by the temporary reduction in minimum drawdown rates.
+These pensions were not affected by the temporary reduction in minimum drawdown rates.

 Why does the government set a minimum payment?

 The reason for setting minimum annual payments is to satisfy the sole purpose test.
-That is, that superannuation, and the generous tax concessions it receives, is designed to provide retirement income.
+That is, that superannuation (and the generous tax concessions it receives) is designed to provide retirement income.
 It’s not designed as a tax-effective way to transfer wealth to the next generation.

 Your super income stream will stop: